perwin/imfit/docs/fitting_images.rst

--  OR: Subtract 1000 from the image, then include a background component (e.g., FlatSky) in the model with initial value = 210.7 (possibly fixed to that value, if you don't want imfit to vary the background).
+-  OR: Subtract 1000 from the image, then include a background component (e.g., FlatSky) in the model with initial value = 210.7 (possibly fixed to that value, if you don’t want imfit to vary the background).

 The A/D gain values are included in the tsField FITS tables that go with each field; typical values can also be found in the table at the bottom